-• These dimensions refer to standing space only and do not take account of access, manoeuvring space or space required for loading/unloading.

-- Operational parking space for commercial and service vehicles will depend on the type attracted to a development and should provide for manoeuvring space to enable vehicles to exit the site in forward gear. - 4.1.3 Development proposals providing significant amounts of customer parking, such as supermarkets and large retail uses, may consider whether the typical size of a space at 2.4 x 4.8m is appropriate given the prevalence of large 4x4 style vehicles.
+- These dimensions refer to standing space only and do not take account of access, manoeuvring space or space required for loading/unloading. - Operational parking space for commercial and service vehicles will depend on the type attracted to a development and should provide for manoeuvring space to enable vehicles to exit the site in forward gear. - Appendix D of the Hampshire County Council School Parking Guidelines (April 2013), details preferred sizes of parking bays for school development proposals in Hampshire. - 3.1.3 Development proposals providing significant amounts of customer parking, such as supermarkets and large retail uses, may consider whether the typical size of a space at 2.4 x 4.8m is appropriate given the prevalence of large 4x4 style vehicles.
 For example, the dimensions of a Volvo XC90 (2015) are 2 x 4.95m, which is longer than the standard space requirement, and only allows 20cms of space on each side between the car and the parking space boundary.
 A BMW X5 is of a similar size, with a Range Rover and Audi Q7 being approximately 5m in length.
 Provision of standard parking spaces in places where a higher number of larger private motor vehicles are likely, can cause parking difficulties, and make access to the vehicle challenging, particularly with children.
 Applicants are encouraged to consider including some larger spaces in the proposal.

-4.2 Layout
+3.2 Layout

-- 4.2.1 Whilst this document focuses on the single consideration of parking, development proposals need to balance parking provision, its location and layout with the overall aim of good design and attractive and safe places.
-The safety and ease of movement of cyclists, pedestrians and those with mobility restrictions should be a primary consideration when considering the layout of parking. - 4.2.2 Tandem parking (i.e. one car behind another) can reduce the likelihood of the rear parking space being used.
-Where a minimum of three parking spaces is required, 'triple' tandem parking (as shown below) where two spaces are provided in front of each other, in front of a garage, is discouraged, as it is unlikely the garage will be used as parking.
-In such cases, it is not a given that the garage will count as a parking space, and consideration will need to be given to the type of housing proposed and whether parking can be better provided.
+- 3.2.1 Whilst this document focuses on the single consideration of parking, development proposals need to balance parking provision, its location and layout with the overall aim of good design and attractive and safe places.
+The safety and ease of movement of cyclists, pedestrians and those with mobility restrictions should be a primary consideration when considering the layout of parking. - 3.2.2 Tandem parking (i.e. one car behind another) can reduce the likelihood of the rear parking space being used.
+Where a minimum of three parking spaces is required, 'triple' tandem parking (as shown below) where two spaces are provided in front of each other, in front of a garage, will only be allowed in exceptional circumstances where evidence is provided demonstrating that such an approach is the only feasible way of accommodating the required standards of parking provision within the development.

+3.2.3 In instances where the Council accepts the use of 'triple' tandem parking', it is not a given that the garage will count as a parking space.
 The prevalence of this layout of parking on a development site is unlikely to be acceptable.
 Table 1 sets out the standard space requirements of typical vehicles.
 Where tandem parking results in cars parking close to public footpaths, particular care must be taken to ensure vehicles do not overhang and cause an obstruction to the public footpath.

-4.2.3 Where two spaces are to be provided without a garage, it is preferable that those spaces are provided side by side if general design principles support it.
+3.2.4 Where two spaces are to be provided without a garage, it is preferable that those spaces are provided side by side if general design principles support it.
 It is acknowledged that side by side parking needs to be balanced with ensuring front gardens are not predominantly hard standing.
 The prevalent use of tandem parking within a major development is generally discouraged.